Keeping assets in good operating condition and reducing the fear of unexpected breakdowns is the main purpose of routine maintenance.

 the machine is being misused

-If you are using a CMMS, you can drill down into maintenance history and maintenance reports to find the root cause of these breakdowns.
+Using a CMMS, you can drill down into maintenance history and maintenance reports to find these breakdowns’ root causes.
 This is really important because addressing the issue is usually the easier part.

-To apply the right solution, you first need to be able to correctly identify the problem.
+To apply the right solution, you first need to be able to identify the problem correctly.

 Where to start?